PSButlerII/Flashcard_back_end/README.md

 # Flashcard_back_end
-A collaboration project using Django  and django rest framework
+A collaboration project using Django  and django rest framework and MySql as the Database